eraofchaos/it/sphinx/index.md

 ---
 title: "Era of Chaos - Sfinge questions and correct answers"
 permalink: /sphinx/
 excerpt: "Era of Chaos Sfinge.
-Sfinge.
+Sfinge questions.
 List of ALL Sfinge questions with correct answers in Era of Chaos"
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: it
 ref: "index.md"
 toc: false